acapponi/r-challenges/README.md

 # r-challenges
-My answers to Rosalind's challenges, in R
+My answers to Rosalind's problems using R language.

+You can check my progress at http://rosalind.info/users/acapponi/